What you'll get

 The amount you get depends on your total household income.
 This means your income, if you have one, combined with that of your parents or guardians, or spouse or partner if you live with them.
-Don’t count income from other family members you live with.
+Do not count income from other family members you live with.

 You must pay the ﬁrst £303 of your travel costs - and your travel grant will be reduced by £1 for each £8.73 of household income over £39,796.